 To get started, first ensure that the plugin is installed, by visiting the Plugin Window, as shown below:

 If you are not familiar with SQL Server at all, you will get plenty of online resources to get you started, and you can definitely test it out by downloading the free version, SQL Server Express.
 SQL Server Express is an entry level database server having a limitation of 10 GB size, which is perfect from small scale applications.
-Here I will be explaining you in details how to set up your database connection and how to write and execute SQL queries from UE4.

 Assuming that you have your database server up and running, either locally or remotely, to get started working with this plugin, you first need to create a database and a table in your server, where you would like to store all your in-game data.
 If you are unsure regarding how to work with SQL Express, let me quickly walk you through the basic steps.